CountBricks Sump Pumps San Francisco | Residential Experts

 Smart Moisture Monitoring

-• Wireless sensors placed at four-foot intervals feed live data to the CountBricks dashboard.
+Wireless sensors feed live data to the CountBricks dashboard, alerting homeowners if humidity rises above 60%.

 Seismic Valve Protection

-• CountBricks installs automatic shut-off valves on discharge lines to prevent backflow after earthquakes—a frequent inspection failure for older San Francisco homes.
+Automatic shut-off valves prevent backflow after earthquakes, a common inspection failure in older homes.

 Pro Tips for Homeowners

-• Test your pump every quarter by pouring a bucket of water into the pit.
+• Test your pump quarterly by pouring water into the pit.

-• Replace float switches at the first sign of wear; they are responsible for 60 % of failures.
+• Replace float switches at the first sign of wear.

-• Keep discharge outlets 10 ft from the foundation and clear of debris year-round.
+• Keep discharge outlets 10 ft from the foundation and clear of debris.